midlantica/LovelyBunchOfCoconuts/content/memes/quotes/that-men-do-not-learn-ver.md

 ![that-men-do-not-learn-ver](/memes/quotes/that-men-do-not-learn-ver.png)

-That Men Do Not Learn Ver
+That men do not learn ver.